-(i) Electronic filing must be completed within the time set forth in the Wyoming State Chancery Court Electronic Filing Administrative Policies and Procedures Manual to be considered timely filed on the date it is due.
+(i) Electronic filing must be completed within the time set forth in the Wyoming State Court of Chancery, Electronic Filing Administrative Policies and Procedures Manual to be considered timely filed on the date it is due.
 Electronic filing constitutes filing of a document.

-(ii) When documents filed do not comply with the rules (such as the Wyoming Rules Governing Access to Case Records), the document may be removed from the public docket and counsel will immediately be notified by email or through the electronic filing system and instructed to re-file the pleading within a specified amount of time.
+(ii) When documents filed do not comply with the rules (such as the Rules Governing Redaction from Court Records), the document may be removed from the public docket and counsel will immediately be notified by email or through the electronic filing system and instructed to re-file the pleading within a specified amount of time.
 If the pleading is not correctly re-filed within the required time, it shall not be considered timely filed.